valboz/VBBinaryLensing/docs/AdvancedControl.md

 As explained in the corresponding section, [Limb Darkening](LimbDarkening.md) is obtained by repeating contour integration on concentric annuli.
 The number and location of the annuli is decided dynamically comparing the accuracy goal with the difference in the results obtained on different contours.

-The magnification for a uniform circular source is obtained by the `BinaryMag` and `ESPLMag` functions, which also have a similar syntax
+Both functions `BinaryMagDark` and `ESPLMagDark` call lower level functions to perform each individual contour integration on a uniform disk source.
+Such lower level functions are `BinaryMag` and `ESPLMag`, which are also accessible to the user and have a similar syntax

 ```
 Mag = VBBL.BinaryMag(s, q, y1, y2, rho, accuracy); // Magnification of a uniform source by a binary lens.
 Mag = VBBL.ESPLMag(u, rho); // Magnification of a uniform source by a single lens.
 ```

+These functions are particularly useful for diagnostics on particular cases and for overriding the high-level control offered by `BinaryMag2` and `ESPLMag2`, if necessary.

 ## Advanced contol in limb darkening